zuzuthelightning/zuzuthelightning/README.md

 # Hey ho this is my intoduction for here
 </div>

+# ⋮ Zuzu.. 𖦹

-- Hio you can call me ace / zuzu
+- ⋮ Hio you can call me ace / zuzu ⸝⸝

-- i am gay nd trans
+- ⋮ i am gay nd trans ⸝⸝

-- I'm not really good with interacting . im socially awkward
+- ⋮ I'm not really good with interacting . im socially awkward ⸝⸝

-- i will call you names as a light hearted joke. pls dont get offender
+- ⋮ i will call you names as a light hearted joke. pls dont get offender ⸝⸝

-- Cuddles and/or hiding is okay.
+- ⋮ Cuddles and/or hiding is okay. ⸝⸝

-- ARRhjh if ur not gonna cuds pls dont cover me :c
+- ⋮ ARRhjh if ur not gonna cuds pls dont cover me :c ⸝⸝

-- if ur seeing my pfp rn yes i do ship adminvirus, idgaf .
-REMINDER : 1x1x1x1 IS NOT SHEDLETSKYS SOOON
+- ⋮ if ur seeing my pfp rn yes i do ship adminvirus, idgaf .
+REMINDER : 1x1x1x1 IS NOT SHEDLETSKYS SON ⸝⸝

-- Hey adminvirus shippers. what if you oomfd me?
+- ⋮ Hey adminvirus shippers. what if you oomfd me? ⸝⸝

-- prns : He/it . but take a look at my prns page for more better understandment
+- ⋮ prns : He/it . but take a look at my prns page for more better understandment ⸝⸝

-ok bye fatass
+ok bye fatass <3
 <!--
 **zuzuthelightning/zuzuthelightning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.